Category Archives: Sunday Homilies

 Filed under Readings, Sunday Homilies

-Comments Off on The Parable of the Rich Man and Poor Lazarus
+Comments Off on The Rich Fool – Against Greed and Anxiety

 Filed under Readings, Sunday Homilies